Civilization Overview: Indus Valley Civilization

 The Decline of the Indus Valley civilization

 It was once widely accepted that Indus Valley cities were the victims of assaults by Aryan (Indo-European) nomadic invaders from central Asia.
-However, archaeological evidence seems to suggest a gradual decline, in the middle centuries of the 2nd millennium B.C.
+However, archaeological evidence seems to suggest a gradual decline, during the middle centuries of the 2nd millennium B.C.
 The later layers of building at Harappa and Mohenjo-daro, as well as at other sites, show a marked deterioration in the quality of construction.

 The causes of that decline are disputed.
 It is probable that a combination of factors were involved.
 Severe flooding may have been a factor.
 Some modern scholars suggest long-term changes in the climate.
 Shifts in the monsoon pattern and changes in temperature may have begun to transform the region into the arid steppe that it has remained for most of recorded history.
-Rapid changes in types of pottery suggest a series of migrations into the region, which may have been highly disruptive for the Indus cities.
+Rapid changes in types of pottery suggest a series of migrations into the region, which may have been highly disruptive for the Indus Valley cities.

 These migrants were probably groups of Aryan herders entering the Indus region over an extended period of time, rather than as a single militant conquest.
 As cattle herders, they may have destroyed or neglected the dikes and canals on which the agrarian life of the Indus peoples depended.
 There is also some evidence of violent conflict: groups of skeletons in postures of flight have been found on the stairways at some sites, and traces of burned-out settlements have also been uncovered.